 - Draft court papers, statements and applications for court proceedings

-Although the barrister has the right to represent you, in most cases a solicitor can exercise his right of audience and represent you in court.
-The average salary of a solicitor in UK is £60,142 or ₹61.6 lakh per year.
+Although the barrister has the right to represent you, in most cases a solicitor can exercise his right to the audience and represent you in court.
+The average salary of a solicitor in the UK is £60,142 or ₹61.6 lakhs per year.

 If a solicitor does all your paperwork and works behind the scenes, a barrister represents you in court.
 A barrister defends people in court and wears a wig and gown.
 The key responsibilities of a barrister are as follows:

 - Represent clients in court

 - Advise at strategic points in a case

 A solicitor drafts a brief (summary of the case) for the barrister to make correct arguments to defend the client.
 While solicitors work in private offices, barristers work in chambers which means shared offices with other barristers.
 The average salary of a barrister in the UK is £89,400 or INR 89 lakhs per year.

 How to Become a Lawyer in the UK: Undergraduate